The LAND Connects Us

 The Yampa Valley Conservation Partnership

 The Colorado Cattlemen’s Agricultural Land Trust (CCALT) and Yampa Valley Land Trust (YVLT) were formed around the same time during the early 1990s.
-Landowners partnered with both organizations as conservation easements became better known as effective tools for generational land transfer.
-A network of landowner-led conservation partnerships developed with both land trusts and between landowners.
+Landowners began partnering with both organizations as conservation easements became better known as effective tools for generational land transfer.
+A network of landowner-led conservation partnerships blossomed with both land trusts and between landowners.

 In 2019, CCALT and YVLT merged and created The Yampa Valley Conservation Partnership (YVCP).
 The YVCP works to expand working lands conservation opportunities across six counties that make up Northwest Colorado.
 To support this region’s landowners and better meet their needs, CCALT also opened a regional office in Steamboat Springs.
 For 30 years and counting, individual landowners and families in Northwest Colorado have been some of the earliest adopters of private lands conservation, and as such have produced remarkable conservation outcomes.